Mill Park

 Mill Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects that could impact this region.
-Notable projects include The Stables Kindergarten Redevelopment, The Gorge Townhomes, Mill Park Place Framework, and Peter Hopper Lake Revitalisation.
-Below is a list of those most relevant.
+AreaSearch has identified 19 projects that may impact the region.
+Notable initiatives include The Stables Kindergarten Redevelopment, The Gorge Townhomes, Mill Park Place Framework, and Peter Hopper Lake Revitalisation.
+Below is a list of projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.